kyakan/nexum-java/docker/README.md

-# Docker Environment for StateMachine
+# Docker Environment for Nexum

-Docker environment for development and testing of the StateMachine project without installing dependencies on the host machine.
+Docker environment for development and testing of the Nexum project without installing dependencies on the host machine.

 ## Prerequisites